Peaceful cyberfulness workspace by window with cup of coffee, notebook, pen, and potted plant overlooking city skyline during daytime

 StrategyWhat to doWhy it helps

-One full recovery day per weekNo work tools, social or nature activitiesRestores mental distance, improves creativity and resilience
+One full recovery day per weekNo work tools, social or nature activitiesRestores mental distance, improves creativity and resilience.

 Boundary norms with teamCore hours, response windows, meeting-free blocksReduces ambiguity, constant reactivity, and therefore burnout risk.